gengojs/core/README.md

 The core of gengo.js that manages i18n and l10n.

+## Status

+As of 8/29/15, I've decided to go through the core and the plugins and refine them so that it will be easier to create the docs and hopefully easier to understand how to create plugins.

+Some from the docs below may still work as far as exporting plugins but the idea of internal API still needs some refinement.

 ## Introduction

 **gengojs-core** is the actual core of [gengo.js](https://github.com/iwatakeshi/gengojs).
 It serves to be